nubenetes/awesome-kubernetes/docs/kubernetes-tools.md

 * [kubeshell](https://github.com/roubles/kubeshell) is a command line tool to interactively shell in to (and out of) kubernetes pods.
 * [k8s-harness 🌟](https://github.com/carlosonunez/k8s-harness) lets you create a disposable Kubernetes cluster with **vagrant and Ansible to test your app in a prod-like environment**.
 * [Secret backup operator](https://github.com/geritol/secret-backup-operator) is an operator designed to backup secrets on a Kubernetes cluster.
 Backup happens when secrets are modified.
 * [Devtron 🌟](https://github.com/devtron-labs/devtron) is an open source software delivery workflow for kubernetes written in go.
+Web based CI/CD Platform for Kubernetes.
 * [DevNation: 10 awesome kubernetes tools every user should know](https://bit.ly/kube-tools-1)
     * [developers.redhat.com: 10 awesome Kubernetes tools every user should know | DevNation Tech Talk (video)](https://developers.redhat.com/devnation/tech-talks/10-kubernetes-tools)
 * [HyScale 🌟](https://github.com/hyscale/hyscale) takes a declarative definition of your service config and it generates Dockerfile, Container Image, Kubernetes Manifests (YAMLs) and deploys to any Kubernetes Cluster